vree-sdk/documentation/docs/vree-settings.md

 ![Alt](../images/settings/hardware-selection.png "Hardware Selection.")

 __Supported Hardware Selection__
-2List that should contain all hardware and HMD's any of the users will be using.
+List that should contain all hardware and HMD's any of the users will be using.
 This list is futureproofing for when users have individual hardware in future versions.

 __Adapter Priority__
 This reorderable List determines in which order adapters are ran.
 This way later adapters get the option to use the information of earlier ones, or overwrite them.